Netscape: Early years

-Netscape was the first company to attempt to capitalize on the emerging World Wide Web.
-It was founded under the name Mosaic Communications Corporation on April 4, 1994, the brainchild of Jim Clark who had recruited Marc Andreessen as co-founder and Kleiner Perkins as investors.
+Mosaic was developed at the tax payer funded National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana–Champaign beginning in late 1992.
+Mosaic became a private venture as Mosaic Communications Corporation on April 4, 1994, the brainchild of Jim Clark who had recruited Marc Andreessen as co-founder and Kleiner Perkins as investors.
 The first meeting between Clark and Andreessen was never truly about a software or service like Netscape, but more about a product that was similar to Nintendo.
 Clark recruited other early team members from SGI and NCSA Mosaic.
 Jim Barksdale came on board as CEO in January 1995.
-Jim Clark and Marc Andreessen originally created a 20-page concept pitch for an online gaming network to Nintendo for the Nintendo 64 console, but a deal was never reached.
+Jim Clark and Marc Andreessen created a 20-page concept pitch for an online gaming network to Nintendo for the Nintendo 64 console, but a deal was never reached.
 Marc Andreessen explains, "If they had shipped a year earlier, we probably would have done that instead of Netscape."

 The company's first product was the web browser, called Mosaic Netscape 0.9, released on October 13, 1994.
 Within four months of its release, it had already taken three-quarters of the browser market.
 It became the main browser for Internet users in such a short time due to its superiority over other competition, like Mosaic.
 This browser was subsequently renamed Netscape Navigator, and the company took the "Netscape" name (coined by employee Greg Sands, although it was also a trademark of Cisco Systems) on November 14, 1994, to avoid trademark ownership problems with NCSA, where the initial Netscape employees had previously created the NCSA Mosaic web browser.
 The Mosaic Netscape web browser did not use any NCSA Mosaic code.
 The internal codename for the company's browser was Mozilla, which stood for "Mosaic killer", as the company's goal was to displace NCSA Mosaic as the world's number one web browser.
 A cartoon Godzilla-like lizard mascot was drawn by artist-employee Dave Titus, which went well with the theme of crushing the competition.
 The Mozilla mascot featured prominently on Netscape's website in the company's early years.
 However, the need to project a more "professional" image (especially towards corporate clients) led to this being removed.

+Netscape eventually became the first company to attempt to capitalize on the emerging World Wide Web.